tumble1999/savaslabs.github.io/_pages/web-designer.md

 title: Web designer
 permalink: "/web-designer/"
 excerpt: |
-  Savas is seeking to employ a web designer.
+  Savas Labs is seeking to employ a web designer.
 ---

 ### The position
 We would like to strengthen our web design offering to keep up with the requests we receive from our high-profile clients.
-If you are interested in a leadership role in shaping design at Savas, this is the position for you.
+If you are interested in a leadership role in shaping design at Savas Labs, this is the position for you.
 We'd love to hear about front-end development techniques you're comfortable with to complement your design skills.

-### Working at Savas
+### Working at Savas Labs
-At Savas, we prioritize a few things.
+At Savas Labs, we prioritize a few things.
 We like people who are enjoyable to work with.
 We like to **learn** from and **teach** one another, and often the result is others learn as well either via [blog posts](/blog), [conference prezzies](https://events.drupal.org/neworleans2016/sessions/total-value-ownership-drupal-8-and-beyond) or social media.